Hamunii/TestingLib/README.md

 # TestingLib

-**WARNING: This is not ready for use yet!
-Things can and will change without warning when it is updated.
-This library is used on the [experimental branch of LC-ExampleEnemy](https://github.com/Hamunii/LC-ExampleEnemy/tree/experimental)**.

 This is a tool intended for making testing of enemy mods faster in Lethal Company.
 This is intended to be used in debug builds of your mods.
 For example:

 ```cs